 Beyond Fox Rothschild

-John presently serves as a Member of the Bankruptcy and Commercial Law Section of the Allegheny County Bar Association (ACBA) and has previously served as the Chair of the ACBA’s Federal Court Practice Section and on its Nominating Committee.
-The role of the committee is to review nominations and develop an official slate of candidates for the positions of ACBA President-Elect, Treasurer, governors and members of the Judiciary Committee.
+John currently serves as a Member of the Audit Committee and Bankruptcy and Commercial Law Section of the Allegheny County Bar Association (ACBA) and has previously served as the Chair of the ACBA’s Federal Court Practice Section and on its Nominating Committee.
+He also serves as Co-Chair of the Pittsburgh Franchise Business Network within the International Franchise Association.

 John is the editor of the firm's Franchise Law Update blog, which highlights not only the regulatory aspects of franchising but also diverse topics such as business finance, employment, litigation and the protection of intellectual property including trademarks and copyrights.
 He also regularly records podcasts on a variety of topics.

 Franchise 101 - PowerPoint

 John presented at the University of Pittsburgh’s Joseph M. Katz Graduate School of Business on the ins and outs of franchise law.

 Arbitration Provisions and Alternative Dispute Resolution in a Changing Legal Landscape - PowerPoint

 John presented on selecting arbitration and the best practices regarding the types of provisions to address the number of arbitrators, scope of discovery, and permissible motions.

 - Named a “Legal Eagle” by the Franchise Times (2014-2020)